davegolland/obsidian42-strange-new-worlds/docs/POLICY_SYSTEM.md

 If you have custom policies from the old system, migrate them by:
 1. Moving the class to `src/policies/policies/`
 2. Extending `AbstractWikilinkEquivalencePolicy`
-3. Adding to the registry in `index.ts`
+3. **That's it!** The auto-discovery system will automatically register your policy

+The new system eliminates the need to manually maintain the policy registry - just add files and they're automatically discovered!